MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - How does minimization contribute to cybersecurity?
   - Decrease the number of ways in which attackers can exploit a program or device.
-  - Users can easily translate their general protection goals to appropriate system security configurations.

 - Examples